jpillora/grunt-aws/README.md

 ### Features

-* Invalidate a list of files, up to the maximum allowed by CloudFront
+* Invalidate a list of files, up to the maximum allowed by CloudFront, like `/index.html` and `/pages/whatever.html`
+* Update CustomErrorResponses
+* Update OriginPath on the first origin in the distribution, other origins will stay the same
+* Update DefaultRootObject

 ### Usage

-To invalidate the files `/index.html` and `/pages/whatever.html`
+A sample configuration is below.
+Each property must follow the requirements from the [CloudFront updateDistribution Docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CloudFront.html#updateDistribution-property).

 ```js
   grunt.initConfig({